webtactics/gtsc/pages/events/club-nights.md

   parent: Events
   order: 1
 ---
-### Gloucester Thunderbolts Swimming Club runs from mid Oct until March on Thursday evenings at 6.00pm at the Gloucester Pool Complex.
-All ages and abilities are welcome.
+### Gloucester Thunderbolts Swimming Club runs from mid Oct until April on Thursday evenings at the Gloucester Pool Complex.
+We aim for a 6pm start and generally finish before 8pm.

+#### All ages and abilities are welcome.